 "Crimes of moral turpitude" (or "CMTs") are not well defined in U.S. immigration law.
 However, courts have weighed in, and the Department of State's guidance notes that the most common elements of a moral turpitude crime include "fraud, larceny, and intent to harm persons or things."
 (9 FAM 302.3-2(B)(2)(U).)

 Crimes involving dishonesty and theft will almost always be considered crimes of moral turpitude.
 Other examples would be assault with the intent to rob or kill, spousal abuse, and aggravated driving under the influence ("DUI" or "DWI").

-It may be possible to argue that your conviction should not be classified as a crime of moral turpitude, or that the statute that you violated contains elements that would not always pertain to a crime of moral turpitude.
+It might be possible to argue that your conviction should not be classified as a crime of moral turpitude, or that the statute that you violated contains elements that would not always pertain to a crime of moral turpitude.
 These types of defenses will be highly dependent upon the wording of the statute under which you were convicted.
-Criminal statutes almost always come from state law, so you may be raising brand new questions about how these statutes are interpreted under federal immigration law.
+Criminal statutes almost always come from state law, so you could be raising brand new questions about how these statutes are interpreted under federal immigration law.

 Immigration law provides that a crime can escape classification as a crime of moral turpitude if it is a "petty offense."
-The petty offense exception applies if the penalty for the crime committed could never exceed one year of imprisonment, and if any time the person actually served in prison was less than six months.
+The petty offense exception applies if the penalty for the crime committed could never exceed one year of imprisonment, and if any time that the person actually served in prison was less than six months.

 Examples of petty offenses could include shoplifting, simple assault, or a DUI that did not involve driving without a license or damage to property or persons, depending on the law in your state.

 For more information, see When the Petty Offense Exception Excuses a Crime of Moral Turpitude.

 There are two ways that committing a crime of moral turpitude could land you in removal (deportation) proceedings:

 Keep reading to learn more about how to determine whether you are at risk of deportation for a crime involving moral turpitude.